gtolomei/big-data-computing/README.md

 [News](#News) | [General Information](#General-Information) | [Syllabus](#Syllabus) | [Environment Setup](#Environment-Setup) | [Class Schedules](#Class-Schedules) | [Previous Years](#Previous-Years)

 ## News
+- A document containing the main guidelines for the final project is available [here](./extra/Final_Project_Guidelines.pdf).
+Please, check it out!
 - **IMPORTANT NOTICE:**<br/>
 At least, the following two lectures scheduled for **Tuesday, April 12, from 5:00 p.m. to 7:00 p.m.**, and **Wednesday, April 13, from 8:00 a.m. to 11:00 a.m.** will take place **entirely and exclusively online via Zoom** at the usual [link](https://uniroma1.zoom.us/meeting/register/tZAkdOysqjkiG9SU5I1rG-oENGV-RIfCxLwv).
 - **IMPORTANT NOTICE:**<br/>